 Introducing the Digital Transformation Initiative

-In a world where game-changing innovation has become the norm, the Digital Transformation Initiative (DTI) provides a unique insight into the impact of new technology on business and society over the next decade.
+In a world where game-changing innovation has become the norm, the Digital Transformation Initiative (DTI) provides a unique insight into the impact of new technology on business and society.

-The past 12 months brought such an array of exciting new ideas to market that it is now almost ‘normal’ to expect game-changing innovations to come off the product line every week.
+The last several years brought such an array of exciting new ideas to market that it is now almost ‘normal’ to expect game-changing innovations to come off the product line every week.

 The first commercial self-driving car hit the road, courtesy of Tesla; so did Uber’s driverless taxis.
-Just recently, Amazon completed its inaugural Prime Air drone delivery to a customer in the United Kingdom.
+Amazon and other companies pilot commercial drone deliveries.
 Facebook (FAIR) and Google (TensorFlow) created open-source repositories to accelerate machine learning research, while radiologists used deep learning to improve early identification of Parkinson’s disease in medical scans.
-The next major wave of innovation is now pegged on virtual reality (VR) and augmented reality (AR), where Microsoft’s HoloLens is already breaking new ground.
+The next major wave of innovation is now pegged on virtual reality (VR) and augmented reality (AR), where Microsoft’s HoloLens is continually breaking new ground.

-The base technologies that have made all of this possible (e.g. mobile, cloud, sensors, analytics and the Internet of Things) also unleash combinatorial effects that accelerate progress exponentially.
+The base technologies that have made all of this possible (e.g. mobile, cloud, sensors, analytics, Internet of Things or Artificial Intelligence) also unleash combinatorial effects that accelerate progress exponentially.
 This is the context in which digital innovation is now disrupting business and operating models, and making some profound impacts on society.

-To maximize the opportunities surrounding digital innovation, the World Economic Forum launched the Digital Transformation Initiative in 2015.
-A collaborative project with Accenture, the initiative has already assessed the impact of digitalization on 13 industries and across five cross-industry topics.
-This work has brought us into direct contact with more than 300 executives, policy-makers and experts, who have helped uncover some key themes for ensuring the value of digitalization is captured by both business and society.
+To maximize the opportunities surrounding digital innovation, the World Economic Forum launched the Digital Transformation Initiative.
+The initiative has assessed the impact of digitalization on 13 industries and across six cross-industry topics.
+This work has brought us into direct contact with more than 400 executives, policy-makers and experts, who have helped uncover some key themes for ensuring the value of digitalization is captured by both business and society.